TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-As we can see, the file contains more than an encrypted password.
-We noticed too that this password is the authentication for the `Gitea` instance of the `buildadm` user.
+As we can see, the file contains more than just an encrypted password.
+We also noticed that these credentials are used to authenticate against the Gitea instance.

 <br />